alice31229/Nanoparticle-Size-Distribution/README.md

 [diversity figure]

-The results of the trained nanoparticle detector on a test image are as follows: Normal (Gray-scale image)> HOG descriptors [pos_neg_hog]
+The results of the trained nanoparticle detector on two test images(a positive and a negative samples) are as follows: Normal (Gray-scale image)> HOG descriptors
+[pos_neg_hog]

 The original TEM image of nanoparticle samples.